 The path goes around one of the three dystrophic lakes.
 The Zakret Reserve is located 1 km west of the village of Krutyń, by the road leading to Lake Mokre.

-These beautiful lakes are perfect for swimming and best to explore them on bikes.
+These beautiful lakes are perfect for swimming, and best to explore them on bikes.
 Take a picnic basket, and you can spend the day in the area.

-20. Find one of the most stunning lakes
+20. Find one of the most stunning lakes in Mazury

-With over 2 000 lakes the Masurian lake district has hundreds of pure crystal clear lakes where you will find no other soul.
+With over 2000 lakes, the Masurian Lake District has hundreds of pure crystal clear lakes where you will find no other soul.

 Like what you are reading?
 Pin me!